knaw-huc/ns/text.md

 ## Highlight

-_Definition:_ A highlighted/emphasised piece of text, in some presentational form.
+_Definition:_ A highlighted/emphasised/stylized piece of text, in some presentational form.
+Use the style property to encode the form.
 _URI:_ <https://ns.huc.knaw.nl/text/Highlight>
 _Same as:_ <http://www.tei-c.org/ns/1.0#hi>, <https://w3id.org/folia/v2/TextMarkupStyle>